 2. Catalyst

-Now we need our inciting incident, a beat which kickstarts the plot in the scene.
+Now we need our inciting incident, a beat that kickstarts the plot in the scene.
 This is when the two lovers-to-be decide to split off from the rest of the party and run along the beach.

-3. Rising Action
+3. Rising action

 Now that the action has begun, it’s time to escalate things.
 Stakes start to get raised, tension is built.